 Cut out a section of the door casing or trim using a hacksaw as needed to accommodate these surface bolts.
 You may also shim the bolts away from the door using a piece of lumber.

-Use a padlock to secure single bifolds.
+For a simple single bifold door lock, consider using a padlock.
 Install a hasp so that one end sits on one side of the folding section and one sits on the other.
 The lock body itself should cover the folding portion of the lock.
 Insert a padlock through the hasp to keep the door locked except when opened with a key.